-Interested choreographers must attend Choreographer Workshops on September 8, 2018 from 10:30 AM-12:30 PM in the Dance Studio.
-Students who cannot attend the workshop for legitimate reasons (e.g. study abroad, work, illness, athletic competitions, mandatory field trips) will need to send in a video of their audition piece by Friday, September 7, 2018 at 8 PM PST.
+Interested choreographers must attend Choreographer Workshops on Sunday, September 1, 2019 at 11 AM in the Dance Studio.
+Students who cannot attend the workshop for legitimate reasons (e.g. study abroad, work, illness, athletic competitions, mandatory field trips) must send in a video of their audition piece by Saturday, August 31, 2019 at 8 PM PST.
 All videos submitted after this will not be considered.

-Auditioning choreographers will be asked to demonstrate 30 seconds or four 8-counts of choreography of their proposed piece, along with an explanation of any visions, music, and costumes the choreographer plans on incorporating into their piece.
-Plagiarism of choreography is unacceptable and will result in the piece being cut from consideration.
+Auditioning choreographers will be asked to demonstrate about 30 seconds of choreography of their proposed piece and explain any vision, music, and costumes the choreographer plans on incorporating into their piece.
+Choreographers are chosen through a vote by all present auditioning choreographers and Executive Board members.
+Please note: plagiarism of choreography is unacceptable and will result in the piece being cut from consideration.
 Choreographers may not audition more than one piece.
-Choreographers are chosen through a vote by all present auditioning choreographers and Executive Board members.

 What is the commitment?

-Basic choreographers duties include conducting hour and a half long weekly rehearsals, attending all Dance Production fundraisers and events, coming prepared to weekly choreographer meetings, and supporting their dancers’ artistic and personal development throughout the year.
-The number of mandatory commitment hours per week for choreographers is around 3-4 hours, not including personal choreographing and prep time.
+Choreographing for Dance Production is a year-long commitment.
+Basic choreographer duties include conducting hour and a half long weekly rehearsals, attending all Dance Production fundraisers and events, coming prepared to weekly choreographer meetings, and supporting their dancers’ artistic and personal development throughout the year.
+The number of mandatory commitment hours per week for choreographers is around 2-3 hours, not including personal choreographing and prep time.
 In addition, choreographers often hold extra rehearsals (1 hour maximum) and optional office hours for their dancers to practice or learn their dance outside of regular rehearsal times.

 Can I be a dancer in my own piece?

 Yes, you are allowed to be in your own piece.
 However, in order to give other dancers the chance to be showcased, you cannot be the focal point of your dance.